 Fotografiska is the largest photography museum in the world.
 Like a Kunsthalle, it neither focuses on its own collection, nor does it sell art.
 Over the last ten years Fotografiska has exhibited every major photographer.
 It is a space for exploration and workshops, seminars, and conferences for its community members, as well as a museum, a shop, a cafe, bar, and restaurant that engage the public in experiencing photography in all possible ways.

-Fotografiska is now expanding to major cities across the globe, including New York, Berlin, London, and Beijing.
+Fotografiska is now expanding to major cities across the globe, including New York, and Berlin.

 A true survivor.
 Few places in Berlin have endured as many historical events during the 20th century as Clärchens Ballhaus: two World Wars, the division of the city, the fall of the Wall and the following gentrification.
 This Berliner institution is the oldest operating dance hall, and features a ballroom, a restaurant, and a biergarten when the weather right.